efredericks/gvsu-cis373/assets/labs/lab1-sim.md

 Before you leave for the day, (minimally) show me:

-1. The Mu editor installed and running your code.
+1. The MakeCode simulator running the printing/LED example (the first one)
-2. LEDs active on your device.
+2. LEDs blinking in a separate project (the second one).

+## Reference Guide

+If you find yourself looking for a command or clarification on syntax, here is the [reference guide](https://makecode.microbit.org/reference/).

 ## Saving and Loading